LuanSilveiraSouza/LuanSilveiraSouza/README.md

   Hello World!
 Welcome to my Github :v:
 </h1>

 <p>My name is Luan da Silveira de Souza.
-I'm 18 years old, programming since 2017.
-I found myself in technology world and day by day I'm more passionate about its power to solves real world problems!</p>
+I'm 19 years old, programming since 2017.
+I found myself in technology world and day by day I'm more passionate about its power to solves real world problems</p>
-<p>Currently I'm finishing my High School integrated with a Computer Technician course in IFRS and working as Integration Engineer at LinkApi.</p>
+<p>Finished my High School integrated with a Computer Technician course in IFRS in 2021</p>
+<p>Working as Integration Engineer at LinkApi</p>
 <p>Here you can check all the work and studies that I'm doing!</p>

 ---